 Irene Mecchi Book

-Irene Mecci began her association with Disney in March 1992, when she wrote Recycle Rex, an animated short, which won the 1994 Environmental Media Award.
-Irene is a co-writer of Disney’s animated features THE LION KING, The Hunchback of Notre Dame and Hercules.
-Along with co-author Roger Allers, she received a 1998 Tony® nomination for writing the book for THE LION KING.
+began her association with Disney in March 1992, when she wrote Recycle Rex, an animated short, which won the 1994 Environmental Media Award.
+Irene shared a screenplay credit on Disney’s animated features The Lion King, The Hunchback of Notre Dame and Hercules.
+Along with co-author Roger Allers, she received a 1998 Tony® nomination for writing the book for The Lion King.
 Irene wrote the teleplay for Annie, directed by Rob Marshall.
-Irene shares a writing credit on Disney Pixar’s Brave and is currently adapting the Warners’ 1954 A Star Is Born film as a stage musical, as well as developing a project with Lucasfilm.
+Irene shares a writing credit on Disney Pixar’s Brave which won the Academy Award for Best Animated Feature in 2013.
+Irene wrote the teleplay for NBC’s Peter Pan Live! – and is currently developing a television project with NBC Universal, as well as a stage musical for Universal Stage Productions.

 Julie Taymor Director, Costume Design, Mask/Puppet Co-Design, Additional Lyrics